Abbey Stadium (Swindon)

-Abbey Stadium (currently branded by operators Stadia UK as Swindon Stadium) is a greyhound racing track and former speedway track in Blunsdon, Swindon, England.
-The track is regulated by the Greyhound Board of Great Britain and has a circumference of 315 metres.
+Abbey Stadium (also known as Swindon Stadium) is a closed greyhound racing and speedway track in Swindon, England, adjacent to the civil parish of Blunsdon.

-From inception, the stadium was home to the Swindon Robins, who later competed in the SGB Premiership until 2021.
+From its inception in 1949, the stadium was home to the Swindon Robins, a speedway team who later competed in the SGB Premiership.
+Three years later in 1952, greyhound racing was introduced and raced under regulation from the National Greyhound Racing Club (NGRC) from 1968.